$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: Phenomenological applications

 \subsection{\texorpdfstring{$B_s\to \phi\mu^+\mu^-$}{Bs->phi mu+mu-} at low \texorpdfstring{$q^2$}{q2}}

-The decay channel $B_s\to \phi\mu^+\mu^-$ is based on the same quark level transition as $B\to K^*\mu^+\mu^-$ and may serve to contrast possible deviations.
+The decay channel $B_s\to \phi\mu^+\mu^-$ is proceeds via the same quark level transition as $B\to K^*\mu^+\mu^-$ and may serve to compare possible deviations.
 An important difference between the two channels is that the $\phi$-meson decays to $K^+K^-$, implying that the decay is not self-tagging in contrast to $B_d\to K^*\mu^+\mu^-$, where the flavour of the initial $B$-meson can be inferred from the charge of the $K\pi$ decay products of the $K^*$.
 As a consequence, among the observables discussed for $B\to K^*\mu^+\mu^-$, $A_\text{FB}$ and $S_5$ cannot be measured at a hadron collider.

 Other than CP asymmetries, the most interesting observables are then the differential branching ratio, $F_L$, and $S_4$, in the SM and beyond.
-For these observables, the three possible sources of difference between the results for $B_s\to \phi\mu^+\mu^-$ and those for $B\to K^*\mu^+\mu^-$ are as follows, \begin{itemize} \item the form factors are different; \item differences induced by spectator effects, e.g.~weak annihilation; \item effects due to the sizeable $B_s$-$\bar B_s$ lifetime difference. \end{itemize} The form factors have already been discussed in secs. \ref{sec:fits} and \ref{sec:lattice}.
-The spectator effects turn out to be very small in the SM and are not relevant compared to the form factor uncertainties.
-For a discussion of effect beyond the SM we refer the reader to the appendix of ref.~\cite{Lyon:2013gba}.
-The lifetime effects stems from the fact that, in contrast to $B_d$ mesons, the lifetimes of $B_s$ and $\bar B_s$ differ by roughly 8\%.
-This leads to a difference between the observables defined in the absence of neutral meson oscillations, as used in the case of $B_d\to K^*\mu^+\mu^-$, and time-integrated observables, as measured experimentally.
+For these observables, the three possible sources of difference between the results for $B_s\to \phi\mu^+\mu^-$ and those for $B\to K^*\mu^+\mu^-$ are as follows, \begin{itemize} \item the FFs are different; \item differences induced by spectator effects, e.g.~weak annihilation; \item effects due to the sizeable $B_s$-$\bar B_s$ lifetime difference. \end{itemize} The FFs have already been discussed in sections \ref{sec:fits} and \ref{sec:lattice}.
+The spectator effects turn out to be very small in the SM and are not relevant compared to the FF uncertainties.
+For a discussion of effects beyond the SM we refer the reader to the appendix of Ref.~\cite{Lyon:2013gba}.
+The lifetime effects are due to the $B_s$ and $\bar B_s$ lifetime difference of roughly $6\%$ absent for $B_d$-mesons.
+This leads to a difference between the observables defined in the absence of neutral meson oscillations, as used in the case of $B_d\to K^*\mu^+\mu^-$, and time-integrated observables, as measured experimentally \cite{Descotes-Genon:2015hea}.
 This difference has to be taken into account when comparing theory predictions to experimental data.
-In appendix \ref{app:ADeltaGamma}, we show that this effect can have a sizeable impact on the $B_s\to \phi \mu^+\mu^-$ observables in the presence of non-standard CP violation.
-In the SM, however, it turns out that the effect is negligible.
+Details are discussed in appendix~\ref{app:ADeltaGamma}.

-In table~\ref{tab:bsphimm-sm}, we list our numerical predictions for the differential branching ratio and angular observables accessible from an untagged measurement $B_s\to \phi\mu^+\mu^-$.
+In Tab.~\ref{tab:bsphimm-sm}, we list our numerical predictions for the differential branching ratio and angular observables accessible from an untagged measurement $B_s\to \phi\mu^+\mu^-$.
 The uncertainties are treated in the same way as for $B \to K^* \mu^+\mu^-$.